PV Glare & Law: A Practical Guide

 Europe: Regulatory drivers and regional standards

 In Europe, the revised EPBD (Energy Performance of Buildings Directive) forms the common framework.
 Since May 2026, it requires member states to fully exploit the solar potential on almost all new buildings.
-As there is no uniform “ISO standard for glare,” implementation varies between countries.
+Since there is no uniform "ISO standard for glare," implementation varies between countries.

-Germany: Residential space vs. infrastructure
+Germany: Living space vs. infrastructure

 The 30-minute rule (LAI)

-- 30 minutes per day: Maximum astronomical glare duration.
+• 30 minutes per day: Maximum astronomical glare duration.

-- 30 hours per year: Cumulative annual total exposure.
+• 30 hours per year: Cumulative annual total exposure.

 Critical infrastructure and the FBA key issues paper

-- From 30,000 cd/m²: Potential glare; detailed assessment of contrast reduction required.
+• From 30,000 cd/m²: Potential glare; detailed assessment of contrast reduction required.

 A detailed classification of these values compared to natural sunlight can be found here.

-Austria: The Shift to Technology Neutrality
+Austria: The shift to technology neutrality

-In December 2024, the complete withdrawal of the OVE Guideline R 11-3 (external link) marked a legal turning point.
-The experts’ reasoning was groundbreaking: glare is not a PV-specific emission but originates from all reflective surfaces (such as glass facades or metal).
-Since then, glare is assessed technology-neutrally under the neighborhood protection provisions of the General Civil Code (§ 364 para.
+In December 2024, the unconditional withdrawal of the OVE Guideline R 11-3 (external link) marked a legal turning point.
+The experts' reasoning was groundbreaking: glare is not a PV-specific emission but originates from all reflective surfaces (such as glass facades or metal).
+Since then, glare is assessed technology-neutrally under the neighborhood protection of the General Civil Code (§ 364 para.
 2 ABGB).
 Impacts can be prohibited if they exceed the "local customary level."
-The medical gold standard for experts today is the work "Medical Assessment Criteria for Passive Glare (external link)" from MedUni Vienna, which classifies individual disturbance effects based on actual retinal exposure.
+The medical gold standard for experts today is the work "Medical Assessment Criteria for Passive Glare (external link)" from MedUni Vienna, which classifies individual disturbance based on actual retinal exposure.

-Switzerland: Precision through the FOEN Model
+Switzerland: Precision through the FOEN model

 European Neighbors: Infrastructure Expertise and Neighborhood Law